-Do you remember the 90’s?
-Big, poofy flower dresses, big, poofy hair and lots of great movies?
-We’ve gathered a list of the top movies of the 1990’s to help take you back.
-Lots of these bring back great memories for me.
+Do you remember the 90’s? …big poofy flower dresses, leggings, sneakers, slouch socks, poofy hair, combat boots, neon colors, torn jeans, jelly shoes – and lots of great movies!
+We’ve gathered a list of the top movies of the 1990’s to help you travel back in time and enjoy some of these fun shows.
+Many of these bring back great memories for me.
 How many of these movies have you seen?

 Mommy Bear’s Family Movie Review – This story is sweet and touching.
 It is heartwarming to watch this old man fight for everything he has.
 It is inspiring and makes you think about the things that really matter the most in life.

 Summary – An Extraordinary Tale About An Ordinary Man In the small Southern community of Twin Pines, GA, lives Noah Dearborn (Poitier), a master craftsman and farmer who cherishes his solitude almost as much as the local townspeople cherish him – especially restaurant owner Sarah McClellan (Wiest).
 But when greedy real estate developers set their sights on Noah’s land and he rejects their six-figure offer, this taciturn man is forced to summon all his strength in order to defend not only his property and way of life…but his sanity.
 From start to finish, this inspiring story of one man’s struggle to preserve an uncomplicated existence in today’s all-too-complicated world is a feast for the senses and a banquet for the soul.

 Mommy Bear’s Family Movie Review – This is a great modern version of the story Cinderella.
 Drew Barrymore does an excellent job playing Danielle and the rest of the cast is great too.
 It is definitely a chick flick that women of all ages will enjoy.